-“We get along really well, but he hasn’t gotten his career off the ground yet.”
+We get along well, but his career isn’t off the ground yet.

-“She and I have so much fun together.
-But she isn’t sure if she wants to live in the city or the suburbs.”
+She and I have so much fun together.
+But she isn’t sure if she wants to live in the city or the suburbs.

-“I reeeeally believe that I want to spend the rest of my life with him.
-But the rest of my life may be a long time.”
+I believe that I want to spend the rest of my life with him.
+But the rest of my life may be a long time.

-“How can I make the perfect decision at the perfect time about the perfect person so that I may have the perfect life?”
+How can I make the perfect decision at the perfect time about the perfect person so that I may have a perfect life?

-“Do I feel genuinely safe with this person?”
+Do you feel genuinely safe with this person?

-“Is this someone that I want to learn how to do life with?”
+Is this someone you want to learn how to do life with?

-“Are we both ready to fervently help one another be our best selves?”
+Are we both ready to help one another be our best selves?

-Don’t try to find these answers out alone.
+Don’t try to find these answers alone.

 There’s nothing wrong with premarital education BEFORE GETTING ENGAGED.